 A gradual slide into anarchy, civil war, and possible defacto fragmentation is already being threatened by the revolts in Basra, Nasiriya, Erbil, and other southern and northern cities.
 The suppression of these uprisings by Saddam Hussein’s regime is going to be a very bloody business indeed.
 The bloodletting now going on in Iraq is still in its infancy.
 Mustard gas may already have been used in Basra, according to the London Daily Telegraph of March 7.
 The wild Baathi rhetoric about security forces creating “rivers of blood” may well become a reality.
 But the principal victims, as always, will be the long-suffering people of Iraq.

 Did so many Iraqis who did not want to fight have to die?
 And did an entire country have to be left “brain-dead,” as Richard Reid of the United Nations Children’s Fund described it following a mission to survey damage to the city’s water supply?
 Baghdad, he said, where some four million people live, is a city “essentially unmarked, a body with its skin basically intact, with every main bone broken and with its joints and tendons cut….
 The health system is collapsing.
-There are no phones and no electricity and no petrol and only a people reduced to daily improvisations and scroungings.”
-Why was Baghdad being bombed so intensively while the Iraqi army was in full rout?
-Iraqis like myself …
+There are no phones and no electricity and no petrol and only a people reduced to daily improvisations and scroungings.”4 Why was Baghdad being bombed so intensively while the Iraqi army was in full rout?
+Iraqis like myself who opposed the Baathist…